 If you're buying the bonds as a gift to mark a specific occasion, you'll need to plan ahead and apply in advance.

 NS&I aim to process the application and contact the child’s parent or guardian in seven to 10 working days but the identity and address of everyone on the application form need to be verified so it may take longer than this.

 What happens if the child wins?

 If the child beats the odds and wins a prize, it will be up to the parent or guardian to decide what to do with it.

 In terms of tax considerations, there's nothing to worry about.
 While a child can't earn more than £100 in interest each year from savings, because Premium Bonds winnings are prizes this doesn't apply.

-As a final point, make sure the child's details are kept up to date: there are literally millions of pounds of unclaimed prizes held by Bondholders aged under 16.
+As a final point, make sure the child's details are kept up to date as there are many unclaimed prizes held by bondholders aged under 16.